Best Action Scenes of All-Time: Transformers Edition

 The Transformers franchise is the epitome of mixed feelings because on one hand it's the kind of loud, stupid, vulgar, and obnoxious action that I can't stand but on the other hand it has its moments of boundary pushing visual effects, outlandish ambitions and a commitment to real explosions and locations that I have to stand and applaud.
 For me, Michael Bay has to be acknowledged as genuinely talented at action direction - few do spectacle like him.
 There is a reason he has his own coined action term - Bayhem.
 After

-As I reviewed the six films (it was the most difficult deep dive I've ever done!) so far in the franchise there was one question that seemed to define each major action sequence: Would Bay get out of the way and let the action and spectacle speak for itself OR would he allow all his achilles heel trademarks muck it up?
+As I reviewed the seven films (it was the most difficult deep dive I've ever done!) so far in the franchise there was one question that seemed to define each major action sequence: Would Bay get out of the way and let the action and spectacle speak for itself OR would he allow all his achilles heel trademarks muck it up?
 What is his achilles heel?
 Here are the three major downfalls that can ruin great Michael Bay actions sequences:

 1. Convoluted or Never-Ending Storylines: Does Bay overcomplicate the sequence by including 3-4 different story thread at the same time or never let a sequence end by making it an exhausting series of winding steps?
 See the finale of film 2 and 4 for great examples here.